patsonluk/airline/README.md

 12. The application should be accessible at `localhost:9000`

 ## Banners
+Self notes, too much trouble for other people to set it up right now.
+Just do NOT enable the banner.

 For the banners to work properly, need to setup google photo API.
 Download the oauth json and put it under airline-web/conf.
 Then run the app, the log should show an oauth url, use it, then it should generate a token under airline-web/google-tokens.
 Now for server deployment, copy the oauth json `google-oauth-credentials.json` AND the google-tokens (as folder) to the airline-web.